 The applicant’s preparation of the environmental information required as part of the State Environmental Review Process (SERP) and the Chief Executive Officer of the NMFA review and issuance of a determination forms an integral part of the planning process required of any potential applicant to the DWSRLF.
 (In 1997, the New Mexico Legislature enacted the Drinking Water Revolving Loan Fund Act – 1997 N.M.
 Laws, ch.
 144, paragraph 1 to 9 (the Act)).
 The Act establishes a DWSRLF that is funded through the Safe Drinking Water Act (SDWA) and Amendments – United States Environmental Protection Agency (EPA) and administered by the NMFA.

-If you have any questions regarding the DWSRLF application process, please contact:
+If you have any questions regarding the DWSRLF application process, please contact a Public Lending Officer or: